Reynato Puno

 Reynato Serrano Puno, KGCR (born May 17, 1940) is a Filipino jurist.
-He served as the 22nd chief justice of the Supreme Court of the Philippines from December 8, 2006, by President Gloria Macapagal Arroyo until his mandatory retirement on May 17, 2010.
+He served as the 22nd chief justice of the Supreme Court of the Philippines from December 7, 2006, by President Gloria Macapagal Arroyo until his mandatory retirement on May 17, 2010.
 Puno had initially been appointed to the Supreme Court as an associate justice on June 28, 1993.

 Puno was appointed on January 23, 2018, as the chairperson of the Consultative Committee to Review the 1987 Constitution by virtue of Executive Order No. 10.

 Puno is also the chairman of the solar energy company named "GenWATT".

 Profile

 Puno earned his law degree from the University of the Philippines Diliman.
 During his stay in the state university, he also served as editor of The Philippine Collegian.
+He became a member of the Alpha Phi Beta Fraternity in 1959.
 He would later finish post-graduate studies at Southern Methodist University, Dallas, Texas (Master of Comparative Laws), University of California, Berkeley (Master of Laws), and University of Illinois (finished all academic requirements of the degree of Doctor of Judicial Science).

 Puno began his legal career in private practice.
 In 1969, he joined the law practice of his elder brother Isaac, a future judge whose murder at age 42 remains unsolved to date.
 In 1971, he joined the Office of the Solicitor General, where he would serve for the next nine years.

 In 1980, Puno was appointed by President Ferdinand Marcos as a Justice of the Court of Appeals.
 He rejoined the executive department in 1984, this time as a Deputy Minister of Justice.
 Upon the assumption into office of President Corazon Aquino in 1986, Puno was reappointed to the Court of Appeals.